US Northwest, Canada devastated by flood, 1 death reported

 “These families and businesses need our prayers and support as we start the process of cleanup and rebuilding over the next few days,” the Facebook post said.

-Across the border, the body of a woman was recovered from a landslide northeast of Vancouver, British Columbia, near Lillooet that was triggered by record rainfall.
+Across the border, the body of a woman was recovered from a landslide near the small community of Lillooet, British Columbia, that was triggered by record rainfall.
 Royal Canadian Mounted Police said at least two other people were reported missing.

-Fast-rising water levels from a Sumas River in Washington state overwhelmed rescuers in Abbotsford, British Columbia, on Tuesday, where 1,100 homes were evacuated.
+Fast-rising Sumas River water levels in Washington state overwhelmed rescuers in Abbotsford, British Columbia, on Tuesday, where 1,100 homes were evacuated.
 Those residents joined thousands of others in the province who were forced from their homes by floods or landslides starting Sunday night.

 Abbotsford Mayor Henry Braun said Tuesday that impassable highways were creating havoc as authorities tried to get people to evacuation sites.